Smooth permutations and polynomials revisited: Abstract

 \section{Abstract}

-We prove various optimal estimates for the counts of friable (i.e. smooth) permutations and friable polynomials over finite fields.

-In particular, for both permutations and polynomials we prove a result with an error term that, for the first time, matches the error term found in the integer setting by de Bruijn more than 70 years ago.
+We study the counts of smooth permutations and smooth polynomials over finite fields.
+For both counts we prove an estimate with an error term that matches the error term found in the integer setting by de Bruijn more than 70 years ago.
 The main term is the usual Dickman $\rho$ function, but with its argument shifted.

-Additionally, for permutations, we determine the order of magnitude of $\log(p_{n,m}/\rho(n/m))$ throughout the range $1\le n \le m$ where $p_{n,m}$ is the probability that a permutation on $n$ elements, chosen uniformly at random, is $m$-friable.
+We determine the order of magnitude of $\log(p_{n,m}/\rho(n/m))$ where $p_{n,m}$ is the probability that a permutation on $n$ elements, chosen uniformly at random, is $m$-smooth.